Springbank Off-Stream Reservoir

 The Springbank Reservoir will work together with the Glenmore Reservoir, which has 10 million cubic metres of available flood storage, to achieve the level of protection required.

 The reservoir will be approximately 15 kilometres west of Calgary near Springbank Road, north of the Elbow River and predominantly east of Highway 22.
-Refer to the following map to see where the project will be located.
+Refer to the May 2018 Public Information Session Boards for more detail.

 What it Looks Like